RohitRajvaidya5/My-Learnings-and-Notes/Notes/HTML/File.md

 Some of the concepts regarding above code :

-1. `<!DOCTYPE html>` &rarr; It defines the document as HTML document (But this is useful in previous times (when netscape navigator exists) but it just syntax part nothing else.)
+1. `<!DOCTYPE html>` &rarr; Although this was helpful in the past (back when Netscape Navigator was available), it just defines the document as an HTML document.

 2. `<html>` &rarr; This is tag which contains all web page contents.